Schengen area: what are the entry and movement conditions?

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-To move while staying in the Schengen area
+To move around the Schengen area

-You don't have a residence permit
+You do not have a residence permit issued by a Schengen country

 You can check if you need a visa using the Visa Assistant service: